 Project Support Coordinator

-Catherine provides project support for Morrison Low; a dynamic role that covers a range of activities and responsibilities.
+Kristina provides project support for Morrison Low; a dynamic role that covers a range of activities and responsibilities.
 She works closely with the consulting team, proofing and formatting documents, arranging travel and an assortment of other administrative tasks.
-Catherine has worked primarily in the engineering industry and is an all-rounder with particular experience in formatting documents, document control and database management.
+Kristina has worked across the private and public sectors and is multi skilled with significant administrative experience.